chandravamshi-ai/Data-Engineering-and-Analysis/README.md

 ### Projects

-- 🐶 [Dog Adoption](): Create and build data model and deploy into database with Python and PostgreSQL.
+- 🐶 [Dog Adoption](): Create and build data model and ingest data into database with Python and PostgreSQL.